sudo-mko/Libsys/README.md

 3. **Permission denied**: Make sure you're in the virtual environment and have proper permissions
 4. **Node.js errors**: Ensure Node.js and npm are properly installed
 5. **Npm path error**: You may need to adjust the NPM path in settings depending on the operating system you have, the path is different for windows and mac/linux
+6. **SSL certificate warning**: This is expected with self-signed certificates.
+Accept the warning to proceed
+7. **HTTP connection errors**: When trying to access HTTP on port 8443, this is correct behavior - the server only accepts HTTPS

 ## 👥 Made By